CherylTino/Github-for-Publishers/_posts/2015-08-13-what-is-github.md

 _Git_ is a version control system that allows multiple people to work on and make edits to the same project.
 If there is a conflict of changes, Git will save two copies and you can later merge changes together without losing any work.
 You can also revert to an earlier version because Git keeps a snapshot of every change ever made to each file.
 Git thinks about data as a stream of snapshots rather than a set of files and the changes made to each file over time.
 Each project will have its own repository that can be accessed by a unique URL.

+GitHub is useful for building any type of collaborative project.
+After adjusting yourself to the git workflow, the program is actually quite simple to use!

 #####There are three main sections of a git project: **the Git directory, the working directory, and the staging area.**

 The _Git directory_ is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.
 This information is stored remotely.